apple-fritter/flowmark/tests/testdocs/testdoc.expected.auto.md

     the value proposition of a company and ensuring the alignment of interests between the two parties.

-[^multiparagraph]: This is an even longer footnote...
+[^multiparagraph]: This is an even longer footnote …

     Paragraph 1.